Is Adderall Meth?

-According to a 2017 survey conducted by the National Survey on Drug Use and Health, more than 14 million people misused meth in the year prior.
+More than 14 million people misused meth in the year prior.
 Only 5 million people misused Adderall and similar amphetamine-based drugs during the same time.
 Three times as many people sought treatment for meth addiction than for Adderall addiction in 2016.1

 Misusing either drug can lead to addiction and other health issues.
 Most people consider meth more addictive due to its potency and unpredictability.